-Before you sign up for it, you may want to ask: “If I were to sustain an injury that prevents me from working, would I be able to pay monthly mortgage payments with the money in my emergency fund for three months, six months, a year or even longer?”
+Before you sign up for it, you may want to ask: “If I were to sustain an injury that prevents me from working, would I be able to pay my monthly mortgage payment with the money in my emergency fund for three months, six months, a year or even longer?”

 You can’t select the beneficiary

-With mortgage insurance, your monthly premium payments remain the same throughout — but not the death benefit.
+With mortgage life insurance, your monthly existing mortgage payment remains the same throughout — but not the death benefit.
 The payout amount matches your outstanding debt.
 So as you pay off the mortgage, the death benefit gets reduced.

-You essentially pay the same monthly insurance premiums, but for a declining amount of coverage.
+You essentially pay the same monthly premium, but for a declining amount of insurance money coverage.

 It covers only one financial need